ieeeupsb/workshop_arduino/content/takingMeasurements.md

 ## "Analog" Output

-Unfortunatly, the Arduino doesn't truly have a analog output.
+Unfortunately, the Arduino doesn't truly have a analog output.
 What it does is "simulate" an analog output by outputing PWM (Pulse With Modulation).

 ![PWM](./images/pwm.gif "PWM") </br>

 By controling the time between pulses, you can change the efective value of the square wave and "simulate" a value between 0 and 5V.
-PWM is good for a few applications like controling servos, but not optimal when you really need something trully analog.
+PWM is good for a few applications like controling servos, but not optimal when you really need something truly analog.

-Using the same circuit as before, try this code and you can see for youself how you can harness the power of PWM.
+Using the same circuit as before, try this code and you can see for yourself how you can harness the power of PWM.

 ```Arduino